anatolii-serzhantov/the-insider-ai-search-bar/README.md

 To handle the variations in word endings in the Russian, the search engine expands numerical and entity queries into morphological synonym groups (e.g., `"5"` expands to `["5-я", "5-й", "пятая", "пятую", "пятой"]`).

 ### 3. Anti-false-positive regex
 Keyword bonuses are protected by advanced Regular Expressions using Negative Lookbehinds `(?<![\d.,])`.
-This ensures that when the algorithm searches for a specific number (like the "2nd Service"), it actively ignores decimals (e.g., `3888.2 sq meters`), preventing corrupted relevance scores and false high search result position.
+This ensures that when the algorithm searches for a specific number (like the "2nd Service"), it ignores decimals (e.g., `2` in `3888.2 sq meters`), preventing corrupted relevance scores and false high search result position.

 ### 4. Proportional context boosting
 Proportional boosting was implemented for queries about Alexey Navalny in which articles in the `/investigations` category receive a bonus.
 A highly relevant investigations about Navalny, which are among the outlet's key articles, are given priority in search results.